 Thursday, June 28

-Citi Summer in the Square returns with kid-friendly entertainment at 11am every Thursday through August 9th.
-Thunder & Sunshine, a groovy kids band with a funky 70's vibe performs tunes adults will love as much as their kids.
+Thunder & Sunshine, a groovy kids band with a funky 1970s vibe performs tunes adults will love as much as their kids as part of the Citi Summer in the Square.

 Live at the Archway: Grupo Rebolu — Dumbo, Brooklyn